RobArt the Robot Artist to the Rescue

 Yes, an AI (artificial intelligence) unit so powerful and deft that it will be difficult for humans to compete with it at the various Art Babels, Biennials, and Triennials.
+Not to mention the latest NFT craze in virtual art and virtual cryptocurrency.
 Perhaps even at the Olympics?

 With financial backing from unverified venture capitalists and help from a couple of silent partners, Mr. Yumaki has formed a high-tech robotics company aptly named YuRobArt that will eventually manufacture his art robot units for eventual lease or sale to the general public.

-Undisclosed sources have revealed that a couple of beta units are already in operational use and that their works have been stealthily placed on exhibit in several prestigious galleries.
+Undisclosed sources have revealed that a couple of beta units are already in operational use and that their works have been stealthily placed on exhibit in several prestigious galleries and online NFT venues.
 The finished works are signed with aliases in order to evaluate the reaction of dealers, art critics, and the viewing public.

 Our sources also say that these artistic robot units are not your usual clunky type of machinery.
 The internal working components and flexible exoskeleton are so refined that you might mistake them for a typical unpaid undergrad studio assistant.

 According to Mr. Yumaki, his creation, which he has named RobArt, has the ability to do your work as you would, in your preferred style, except better and faster.
 Whether it is a commercial illustration project or a fine art portrait for a foreign oligarch, RobArt can handle the job.

 The possibilities are endless.
 Need an exact copy of a museum piece you’ve been dying to own?
 No problem.
 RobArt can make an exact copy for you.
 Want a giant-size shiny metal replica of your cat or puppy dog?
 RobArt can do that too.
 RobArt is so versatile it can even come up with its own conceptual art.
 Imagine that!